Create a

 From management’s perspective

 Trust is an enormous issue for leaders and managers.
-Many managers have not yet adapted to this new reality and are uncomfortable with the inability to oversee employees at work.
+Many managers have not yet adapted to this new reality and are uncomfortable with the inability to oversee employees in the workplace.
 82% of remote managers worry about reduced productivity, and 30% of business leaders voice concerns about maintaining the corporate culture with so many employees working remotely.

 One study showed that management teams who preferred requiring employees in the office were most concerned about improving productivity, co-worker relationships and collaboration, employee focus, and accountability.
 It should come as no surprise that 60% of companies use employee monitoring software to monitor remote workers (with other research suggesting it is as high as 96% in remote companies), and 73% of managers are concerned about the security risks inherent in the digital nature of remote work.